mssola/thesis/README.md

 The signup process is quite easy.
 After that you will receive and API token.
 Finally, you'll need to set the `SNACKER_API_KEY` environment variable with the value of your API key.
-In the root directory of this project you'll find the `env.sh` file.
-I usually have here my API token and when I want to run this platform I just perform the following commnad:
+I usually have this value in an `env.sh` file in the root of the project.
+This way, when I want to run this platform I just perform the following commnad:

     $ source env.sh

-This is all you need to know in regards to the iCity API.
+Note that the `.gitignore` file already ignores a file named `env.sh` in the root directory.

 ## The Storm application